gahtan-syarif/dailygitcommands/README.md

 ## Branching
 - `git switch <branch-name>` — switch to an existing branch (also auto-creates a local branch that tracks a matching remote branch if available)
 - `git switch --detach <commit>` — switch to a specific commit (in a detached HEAD state)
-- `git switch -c <branch-name>` — create a local branch from the current branch or commit and switch to it
+- `git switch -c <branch-name>` — create a local branch from the current commit and switch to it
-- `git branch <branch-name>` — create a local branch from the current branch or commit without switching
+- `git branch <branch-name>` — create a local branch from the current commit without switching
 - `git branch -D <branch-name>` — force delete a local branch
 - `git branch -u <remote-name>/<branch-name>` — set the current local branch to track an existing remote branch
 - `git branch --unset-upstream` — unlink the remote branch from the current local branch